Good Clusterings Have Large Volume: Main results

 \subsection{Volume of Clusterings}

-{\bf Overview:} A vertex of a bounded-shape partition polytope can be computed efficiently by linear programming.
-The linear objective vector $a=(a_1^T,\dots,a_k^T)^T \in \mathbb{R}^{d \cdot k}$ itself lists a set of sites $a_i \in \mathbb{R}^d$ for the construction of a separating power diagram for the clusters \cite{Barnes1992,Borgwardt2010,Hwang1998}.
-In fact, the normal cone of the vertex with respect to the single-shape partition polytope represents precisely all the sites that can be used for the construction of a separating power diagram for this clustering.
-Sites in the normal cone of a vertex of the bounded-shape partition polytope satisfy even stronger separation properties.
-Power diagrams are invariant under scaling in the sense that, a power diagram constructed for sites $a_1,\dots,a_k$ can equivalently be expressed as a power diagram constructed for any sites $\lambda\cdot a_1,\dots,\lambda\cdot a_k$ for all $\lambda > 0$.
-Combining all these properties allows us to {\bf quantitatively measure the space of all sites} that allow construction of a separating power diagram for a given clustering {\bf by the volume of its normal cone}.
+{\bf Overview.} Maximizing the linear objective vector $a=(a_1^T,\dots,a_k^T)^T \in \mathbb{R}^{d \cdot k}$ over the bounded-shape partition polytope yields a vertex clustering.
+The sites $a_i \in \mathbb{R}^d$ allow the construction of a separating power diagram for the clusters, c.f. \cite{Barnes1992,Borgwardt2010,Hwang1998}.
+Moreover, site vectors are invariant under scaling (Proposition \ref{scalepowerdiagram}).
+Combining the properties listed in Section \ref{subsec-boundedshapepartitionpolytope} enables us to {\bf quantitatively measure the space of all sites} that allow the construction of a separating power diagram inducing a given clustering {\bf by the volume of its normal cone}.
 This gives rise to a quality measure that we call the {\bf volume of a clustering}.